 Important: If the average pensionable pay for the 12 weeks before the relevant event is, in the opinion of the employer, materially lower than the level of pensionable pay that member normally receives, then the Scheme employer may substitute a higher figure.
 In doing so, the employer must have regard to the level of pensionable pay the member received in the last 12 months.

-If 12 complete weeks’ pay does not exist, use whatever number of complete periods are available.
+If 12 complete weeks’ pay does not exist, use whatever period is available and scale it up to an annual rate.

 The relevant event is the date on which: